 It’s rare for teens and young adults to meet others in their age group in everyday life who are going through the same experience.
 Yet positive connections and a meaningful cancer support network can go a long way toward speeding a patient’s recovery.

 UH Rainbow Babies & Children’s provides an environment just for teens and young adults, which facilitates important peer-to-peer relationships and conversations.
 We also provide a cancer caregiver support group, for anyone over the age of 18 who loves someone with cancer.
 Our support is comprehensive for patients, families and caregivers.

 Ways to Connect

 Angie’s Institute AYA Groups: Our program offers two support groups, one for ages 12-17 and another for young adults 18 and up.
 These groups are currently being held virtually at least once a month.
 Share stories, ask questions, and most of all, know that you’re not alone.
 Contact Whitney.Hadley@UHhospitals.org to learn more.

-GRYT app: This mobile app provides instant, anonymous peer support and targeted cancer information to anyone affected by cancer, including patients, survivors, caregivers, friends, family, medical professionals, researchers and advocates.
-(Available in the App Store for iOS and Android)
+GRYT app: This mobile app provides instant, anonymous peer support and targeted cancer information to anyone affected by cancer.
+Patients, survivors, caregivers, friends, family, medical professionals, researchers and advocates all benefit from this app.